 President and Chief Executive Officer

-Prior to joining Riverlife, Vivien chaired MassDevelopment’s Brownfields Advisory Group as well as the Boston Conservation Commission, and was a trustee of the Boston Foundation for Architecture and a trustee of Eastern Bank Corporation.
-Vivien served a three-year term on Princeton University’s Committee to Nominate Alumni Trustees, and she is the immediate past co-chair of the Advisory Council, Woodrow Wilson School of Public and International Affairs, Princeton University.
+Prior to joining Riverlife in 2015, Vivien served as Executive Director and then President of The Boston Harbor Association (TBHA) for more than two decades.
+While at TBHA, she chaired MassDevelopment’s Brownfields Advisory Group as well as the Boston Conservation Commission, and was a trustee of Eastern Bank Corporation and a trustee of the Boston Foundation for Architecture.
+Vivien served a three year term on Princeton University’s Committee to Nominate Alumni Trustees, and is a past co-chair of the Advisory Council, Woodrow Wilson School of Public and International Affairs, Princeton University.
 Vivien was the first non-architect elected to serve a three-year term on the Board of Directors of The American Institute of Architects.

 Vivien has degrees from Barnard College and Princeton University.
 She has been recognized by numerous organizations, including most recently with an honorary degree from Allegheny College (2017), by the Boston Society of Architects with its Commonwealth Award (2017), by Alcosan with a Clean Star Award (2016), and by the national Sierra Club with its Walter Starr Award (2015).